d2l-ai/d2l-zh/chapter_preliminaries/ndarray_origin.md

 the old memory location, making it possible for parts of our code to inadvertently reference stale parameters.

+:begin_tab:`mxnet, pytorch`
-Fortunately, performing in-place operations in MXNet is easy.
+Fortunately, performing in-place operations is easy.
 We can assign the result of an operation to a previously allocated array with slice notation, e.g., `y[:] = <expression>`.
 To illustrate this concept, we first create a new matrix `z` with the same shape as another `y`, using `zeros_like` to allocate a block of $0$ entries.
+:end_tab:

+:begin_tab:`tensorflow`
+`Variables` are mutable containers of state in TensorFlow.
+They provide a way to store your model parameters.
+We can assign the result of an operation to a `Variable` with `assign`.
+To illustrate this concept, we create a `Variable` `z` with the same shape as another tensor `y`, using `zeros_like` to allocate a block of $0$ entries.
+:end_tab:

 ```{.python .input}
 z = np.zeros_like(y)